International Airport Benito Juarez Mexico City MEX Guide: MEX Terminals, Airlines, Hotels, Rental Cars, Directions

 Buy your ticket from the clearly marked taxi counters inside the terminal and tell the ticket seller your hotel or destination.
 Ticket prices are fixed, based on a zone system and depending on the number of passengers.
 After purchasing your ticket, go outside to the line of taxis where an official taxi "chief" will direct you to the next taxi in line.
 Present your ticket to the driver.
 Travel time to downtown Mexico City is about 35 minutes.

-Please note: The term International Airport Benito Juarez Mexico City MEX as well as all associated graphics, logos, and/or other trademarks, tradenames or copyrights are the property of the Mexico City Airport authority and are used herein for factual descriptive purposes only.
+Please note: The term Mexico City Benito Juarez International Airport MEX as well as all associated graphics, logos, and/or other trademarks, tradenames or copyrights are the property of the Mexico City Airport authority and are used herein for factual descriptive purposes only.
 We are in no way associated with or authorized by the Mexico City Airport authority and neither that entity nor any of its affiliates have licensed or endorsed us.